tessamcdonnel/STAT-217-R-Course/chapter3.md

 *** =instructions

-Create side-by-side boxplots to compare the `weight` of respondents in the `cdc` dataset by whether or not they are/were a smoker `smoke100`.
+Create side-by-side boxplots to compare the `weight` of respondents in the `cdc` data set by whether or not they are/were a smoker `smoke100`.